-Verse 16 expresses something everybody here this morning wants to experience.
-Paul says, "We do not lose heart, but though our outer man is decaying, yet our inner man is being renewed day by day."
+Second Corinthians 4:16 expresses something everybody here this morning wants to experience.
+Paul says, “We do not lose heart, though our outer self is decaying, our inner man is being renewed day by day.”
 There is something here nobody wants and something everybody wants.

 What Nobody Wants and What Everybody Wants